 - If you are invited to submit a full proposal, we will send you a link to the application portal and you will have 30 days to complete the application online.

 - Organizations that did not receive funds from the 2015 Night of Too Many Stars Grants Program will be visited prior to being awarded a grant.

 - We will notify you via email about whether you have been funded after your full proposal is received.
-Please expect to hear about a grant decision in the last quarter of 2018.

 With the exception of providing support to the autism community, NEXT for AUTISM does not discriminate on the basis of race, religion, color, gender, sexual orientation, age, national origin, veteran status, or any other status or condition protected by law.